Narennnnn/SpringScheduler/README.md

 ## Usage

-- The application fetches data from a fake API every 20 seconds and stores it in the database.
+- The application fetches data from a fake API every 20 seconds(flexible) and stores it in the database.
 - Access the endpoint to fetch and store data: `GET /SpringScheduler/get-all-fake-posts`

 ## Contribution